SymphonicTanning/EarlyCovid/README.md

 as its primary activity is not antiviral: it has immunomodulatory and anti-inflammatory effects, including supporting the action of T-cells to fight infection.
-It's thought to have weak antiviral effects, which is why it appears to wor as prophylaxis.
+It's thought to have weak antiviral effects, which is why it appears to work as prophylaxis.
 Ivermectin has a long half-life, so requires infrequent doses.
 It is inexpensive and available everywhere.
 There has been about a dozen clinical trials, with dozens more underway.